anjrv/edr_report/final_project.md

 ### The publisher, subscriber and broker model

 MQTT message passing works by using topics that publishing devices publish to and subscribing devices subscribe to.
 A broker oversees that information published to a topic is conveyed to the devices that are subscribed to that same topic \cite{mqtt_spec}.
-For our use case we would be publishing measurement data from our smartphone application to the broker which would forward it to any back-end applications that are subscribed to receive that data.
+For our use case we would be publishing measurement data from our smartphone application to the broker which would forward it to any backend applications that are subscribed to receive that data.
 There are many different ways to implement this interaction but the one we are interested in is the Paho MQTT client that provides an implementation standard that we can use on both the smartphone application for publishing purposes as well as the receiving computer for subscribing purposes.
 For our broker we can use an application called Mosquitto which will provide a lightweight, open source implementation of an MQTT broker server.
 The communication pattern can also be seen in Fig. 4.

 \begin{figure}
 \begin{center}
-\resizebox{.6\textwidth}{!}{
+\resizebox{0.7\textwidth}{!}{
 \begin{tikzpicture} [node distance = 3cm, auto]

-\node (q0) [state] {Paho 1};
+\node (q0) [rectangle, draw] {Paho 1};
-\node (q1) [state, below = of q0] {Paho 2};
+\node (q1) [rectangle, draw, below = of q0] {Paho 2};
-\node (q3) [state, right = of q1] {Mosquitto};
+\node (q3) [rectangle, draw, right = of q1] {Mosquitto};
-\node (q4) [state, right = of q3] {Back-end};
+\node (q4) [rectangle, draw, right = of q3] {Backend};

 \path [-stealth, thick]
     (q0) edge [bend right] node [above right] {$Publish$} (q3) (q1) edge node [below] {$Publish$} (q3)
     (q3) edge [bend right] node [below] {$Publish$} (q4) (q4) edge [bend right] node [above] {$Subscribe$} (q3);

 \end{tikzpicture}
 }
-\caption{MQTT communication}
+\caption{Flow diagram for MQTT communication}
 \end{center}
 \end{figure}

 ### Benefits of MQTT/Mosquitto

 This kind of message passing implementation provides us several benefits that we do not have to implement ourselves.
 MQTT implements TCP for its transport layer for additional reliability, this means we can check ACKs on the Android application to see if the broker has received the data we published.
-The message passing between the three tiers described is data agnostic, the broker merely receives a topic and some data represented as bytes.
-The broker provides initial filtering and validation using our provided topics, it also provides a simple authentication for any connecting clients.
+The message passing between the three tiers described in Fig. 4 is data agnostic, the broker merely receives a topic and some data represented as bytes.
+The broker provides initial filtering and validation using our provided topics, it also provides authentication for any connecting clients.
 Finally this format is easily scalable and components can be replaced or amended without necessarily having to change other components.
-Publishers, subscribers and topics can be added as needed; modifications can be made to the back-end or the Android application without necessarily having an impact on one another and without having to change how the broker is configured \cite{mqtt_spec}.
+Publishers, subscribers and topics can be added as needed; modifications can be made to the backend or the Android application without necessarily having an impact on one another and without having to change how the broker is configured \cite{mqtt_spec}.

 ### Potential downsides

 As always when using external code libraries there are some considerations to be made.
-During early implementation Android 12 began its roll-out which had an adverse affect on some of the features of the Paho library, this could be remedied by switching to the unstable version that was still in development but it is an example where third party libraries are not necessarily up to date as soon as a bleeding-edge operating system update rolls out.
+During early implementation, Android version 12 began its roll-out which had an adverse affect on some of the features of the Paho library, this could be remedied by switching to the unstable version that was still in development but it is an example where third party libraries are not necessarily up to date as soon as a bleeding-edge operating system update rolls out.

-Another potential downside of this middle-man format is that the publishing smartphones and the subscribing back-end application do not communicate directly, messages could be published to the broker successfully while the back-end is not running and the smartphones would not necessarily know anything was amiss.
-If back-end instability is a problem this could potentially be solved by letting the broker store messages that were not successfully subscribed to.
+Another potential downside of this middle-man format is that the publishing smartphones and the subscribing backend application do not communicate directly, messages could be published to the broker successfully while the backend is not running and the smartphones would not necessarily know anything was amiss.
+If backend instability is a problem this could potentially be solved by letting the broker store messages that were not successfully subscribed to.

 ## 1.3 Storage